 Whilst there is no clear evidence, it is believed that Siamese cats originated in Thailand in the 14th century.
 If so, this would make them one of the oldest cat breeds in the world.

 Siamese cats are slender with a coat that’s short and glossy.
 Their piercing blue eyes are complemented by the contrast between their light and dark-colored coat, referred to as pointing.
-Siamese cats are born white and don’t develop their colouring until they are four weeks old.
-Siamese cats are born white because they are warm in their mother’s womb.
+Siamese cats are born white and don’t develop their coloring until they are four weeks old.

 When Siamese cats were introduced to the rest of the world, they only had light-colored coats that were a stark contrast to their dark brown-black mask, ears, tail, and paws.
-However, as Siamese cats became more popular, breeders started introducing blue, chocolate, and lilac points.
+However, as Siamese cats became more popular, breeders started introducing blue, lilac, and chocolate points.
 Today you can expect to find Siamese cats of many different point colors and patterns.

 The breed has even been featured in Hollywood.
-Siamese cats have appeared in movies like The Incredible Journey, The Lady and the Tramp and That Darn Cat.
-The movie That Darn Cat is all about a Siamese cat named DC who tries to help stop a kidnapping.
+Siamese cats have appeared in movies like The Incredible Journey, The Lady and the Tramp, and That Darn Cat.
+The movie That Darn Cat is about a Siamese cat named DC trying to help stop a kidnapping.
 In Lady and the Tramp, the two haughty Siamese cats sing “We are Siamese if you please.
-We are Siamese if you don’t please”.
+We are Siamese if you don’t please.”

 Siamese Cat Personality Traits

-Below you’ll find personality characteristics that you can expect to see in your Siamese cat.
+Below you’ll find Siamese cat traits that you can expect to see in your kitty.
 If you’re thinking of getting a cat, it’s super important that you get a cat breed with a personality that suits your lifestyle and home.

 1. They’re Very Intelligent